 Art that does not look like art

 The earliest of Nauman’s neon works was designed to appear different from other artworks of the time so that it appeared not quite like art.
 After a short break, Nauman returned to the art scene with additional neon works during the 1980s.
 During this time, Nauman worked on a total of 50 works in a five-year span.
-His pieces from this period were largely complex and massive, and they tended to include linguistic as well as figurative components, that consisted of clowns, rudimentary silhouettes of male and female forms.
+His pieces from this period were largely complex and massive.
+They tended to include linguistic and figurative components that consisted of clowns, rudimentary silhouettes of male and female forms.

 Artwork description & composition

-By the time Nauman had started creating his neon works, there were several other artists at the time that were already using the medium.
+By the time Nauman had started creating his neon works, several other artists were already using the medium.
 However, instead of referring to his works as sculptures, he simply referred to them as signs, which helped him to draw clear parallels between his neon signs in the gallery and those commercial versions found readily in the streets.

 Nauman’s earliest pieces highlighted the theme of identity.
 He was first inspired while working in his professional studio where neon beer signs were a common subject in his neighborhood in San Francisco.
 In response to this inspiration, Nauman created Window or Wall Sign back in 1967, which he hung and displayed outside his studio.
-Nauman created the piece with the intention of creating artwork that did not resemble artwork as people understand it.
+Nauman made the piece intending to create artwork that did not resemble artwork as people understand it.

 More neon pieces